DeepLabTeam/DeepLabFrontend/README.md

 ###Cool things to note:

 I set up the gulpfile.js to watch for file changes, and browsersync will automatically refresh the browser window.
 I've integrated the SCSS css preprocessor and TypeScript compilation.
 Making a change to one of the TS files located in /app/ts will cause the browser to auto-update, likewise with CSS changes in the sass files at /app/scss/

+Try modifying some values in the script.ts file.